Easton Corbin: 2005–2011: Easton Corbin

-In 2005 Easton Corbin entered a contest at First Street Music in Lake City, Florida, for the Annual Suwannee River Jam.
-Former store owner Andy Temple recognized his talent and introduced him to songwriter friend Reese Wilson, which was the start of his career.
-In 2008 Corbin recorded a six-track demo CD with Nashville-based songwriter Reese Wilson and producer Steve Davis; on the CD were three full instrument tracks and three acoustic tracks.
+In 2005, Corbin entered a contest at First Street Music in Lake City, Florida, for the Annual Suwannee River Jam.
+Former store owner Andy Temple recognized his talent and introduced him to Nashville-based songwriter Reese Wilson.
+In 2008, Corbin recorded a six-track demo CD with Wilson and producer Steve Davis; on the CD were three full instrument tracks and three acoustic tracks.
 The songs on the demo were "All About You", "I Ain't A Highway", "Missin' You", "Gettin' 'Got, Good", "Miracles Happen" and a cover of Hank Williams, Jr's "Eleven Roses".
 Only a small number of the demo discs were pressed, so the disc itself is very scarce and has become a highly sought-after collector's item for hardcore fans.
 The tracks can be found digitally on YouTube.
 The tracks have never been added to any of Corbin's albums yet, making them still unreleased.

-Joe Fisher, senior director of A&R at Universal Music Group Nashville, signed Easton Corbin to the Mercury Nashville label in 2009.
+Joe Fisher, senior director of A&R at Universal Music Group Nashville, signed Easton Corbin to the Mercury Nashville label the following year.
 He released his debut single, "A Little More Country Than That", in July.
 Rory Lee Feek of Joey + Rory wrote the song with Don Poythress and Wynn Varble.
 The label released a four-song digital extended play entitled A Little More Country Than That in August, shortly before the single entered Top 40 on the Billboard Hot Country Songs chart.
 Corbin's self-titled debut album was released in March 2010, under the production of Carson Chamberlain.
 The album had first-week sales of 43,000 copies, making for the highest first-week sales on the Mercury Nashville label in seven years.

 "A Little More Country Than That" peaked at Number One on the country chart dated for the week ending April 3, 2010, making Easton Corbin the first solo male country artist to send a debut single to Number One since Dierks Bentley in 2003 with "What Was I Thinkin'".
 "Roll with It" was released as the album's second single; in October it also hit Number One.
 The album's third and final single, "I Can't Love You Back," released to radio in November 2010 and reached a peak of number 14 in early 2011.

 To promote Easton Corbin, he went on tour as an opening act for Brad Paisley's H2O World Tour, which began in May 2010.